-The season resumes with nine races to go at the very traditional Spa-Francorchamps circuit amidst the rustic surroundings of the Belgian Ardennes countryside.
+The race takes place at the classic Spa-Francorchamps circuit amidst the rustic surroundings of the Belgian Ardennes countryside.
 This historical circuit is one of the most challenging high-speed, technically demanding circuits on the calendar.

 The original track was built using the public roads around the towns of Spa, Malmedy and Stavelot in the 1920s.
 In 1950, the fifth race of the first Formula 1 World Championship was held at this narrow winding track.

 The hilly 14-kilometer route was a high-speed track with quick directional and elevation changes around the fast corners.
-In the 1960s, major crashes causing injuries and fatalities were common.
+In the 1960s, major crashes causing fatalities were common.

 In 1966, Jackie Stewart (racing for the BRM team) suffered a high-speed crash that caused him to start a crusade for better safety at all tracks.
 The lack of safety at the Spa-Francorchamps circuit finally led to the boycott of the Belgian Grand Prix by the drivers in 1969.

 After one final race in 1970 at Spa-Francorchamps, the Grand Prix was hosted at the Zolder and Nivelles tracks in Belgium until 1982.
 In 1983, Formula 1 returned to the modern seven-kilometer long circuit, the longest circuit on the current Formula 1 calendar.
 The circuit conforms to contemporary safety standards, but still retains most of the iconic corners of the original circuit.

 Alain Prost won the first race on this newly-configured track for the Renault F1 team.
 From 1985 onward, the Belgian Grand Prix has always been held at the Spa-Francorchamps circuit (except for 2003 and 2006 when the race was not held).